Living In Dubai Will Ruin You For Life

 - You have seen normally porches or Lamborghini but here you can see gold- plated ones.

-- Visit day to day or any 1 to 10 shops and you will get to know how cheap things are here in Dubai.
+- Visit a “day to day” or any “1 to 10 AED” shops to know how cheap things are here in Dubai.

 - Total diversity in the city with lots of nationalities having two questions in mind “where are you from?” and “what do you do?”